tomasdelc/Calculadora/README.md

 # Calculadora
-Calculadora hecha con HTML, Css y JavaScript.
+Calculator made with HTML, Css and JavaScript.